SparkleMalone/DataBasics/README.md

 ```{r, include=T}
 class(Yale.Myers$date)
 ```
-## mutate()
+### mutate()
-The function mutate() creates new columns that are functions of existing variables.
-Use mutate() to create a month and Julian day (JulianD) from the formated date.
+The function mutate() creates new columns that are a function of existing variables.
+Use mutate() to create a month (month) and Julian day (JulianD) from the formatted date.

 ```{r, include=T}
 Yale.Myers <- Yale.Myers %>% mutate( month = format( Yale.Myers$date, format="%m" ),
                      julianD = format( Yale.Myers$date, format="%j") )
 ```
-With Daymet data you have to calculate the mean temperature using tmax and tmin:
+With daymet data you have to calculate the mean temperature using tmax and tmin:

 ```{r, include=T}
 Yale.Myers$tmean = (0.606 *as.numeric(Yale.Myers$tmax..deg.c.)) + 0.394 * as.numeric(Yale.Myers$tmin..deg.c.)